-- Do you agree that most students feel safe from sexual assault and sexual harassment at the Academy? - What are the typical situations where one would feel less safe (for both sexual assault and sexual harassment)? - In the barracks?
+Time for Question: 10 minutes - Do you agree that most students feel safe from sexual assault and sexual harassment at the Academy? - What are the typical situations where one would feel less safe (for both sexual assault and sexual harassment)? - o In the barracks?
 With an upperclassman?
 After sporting events? - What is the Academy doing to make the environment safe from sexual assault and sexual harassment? - How much influence does the Academy have, or should it have, in preventing sexual assault and sexual harassment away from the Academy grounds? - In the survey, we asked about sexual assault and sexual harassment during your summer training/experience.
-Do you think sexual assault and sexual harassment are more or less of a problem during summer? - What could Academy leadership do to reduce sexual assault and sexual 0 harassment during summer? - 6.
-Training Everyone tells us they receive training in sexual assault and sexual harassment prevention and response and that they Time for Question: understand most key concepts.
-10 minutes - What is the most effective training experience you have had at the Academy for dealing with these situations? - Ask for examples. - What training experience do you think would have the most impact on cadets'/midshipmen's decision making in these situations? - In keeping students from engaging in such behaviors themselves?
-0 - In preventing others from engaging in these behaviors?
-0 - Have you noticed any changes in the training you have received in this past academic year? - o What was different?
+Do you think sexual assault and sexual harassment are more or less of a problem during summer? - What could Academy leadership do to reduce sexual assault and sexual harassment during summer? - 6.
+Training Everyone tells us they receive training in sexual assault and sexual harassment prevention and response and that they understand most key concepts.

-- Does learning about actual incidents of sexual assault and harassment help you understand the importance of these issues? - How does your Academy share information internally with you about incidents of sexual assault and sexual harassment? - Can you explain the difference between sexual assault and sexual harassment? (ask for specific distinctions) - What else should be done to make training more effective in preventing sexual assault and sexual harassment? - Is it offered at the right time, for instance, not during lunch? - Did it cause you to change your thinking or behavior? - Should students be tested on their knowledge of sexual assault and harassment prevention and response?
+Time for Question: 10 minutes - What is the most effective training experience you have had at the Academy for dealing with these situations? - Ask for examples. - What training experience do you think would have the most impact on cadets'/midshipmen's decision making in these situations? - In keeping students from engaging in such behaviors themselves? - o In preventing others from engaging in these behaviors? - Have you noticed any changes in the training you have received in this past academic year? - What was different?

-7. Mechanics of Reporting - What is your understanding of the reporting system for experiences of sexual assault?
+- Does learning about actual incidents of sexual assault and harassment help you understand the importance of these issues? - How does your Academy share information internally with you about incidents of sexual assault and sexual harassment? - Can you explain the difference between sexual assault and sexual harassment? (ask for specific distinctions) - What else should be done to make training more effective in preventing sexual assault and sexual harassment? - Is it offered at the right time, for instance, not during lunch? - Did it cause you to change your thinking or behavior? - Should students be tested on their knowledge of sexual assault and harassment prevention and response? - 7.
+Mechanics of Reporting What is your understanding of the reporting system for experiences of sexual assault?

-• Can you explain the difference between restricted and unrestricted reporting?
+Time for Question: - Can you explain the difference between restricted and unrestricted reporting? - Do you know who the Sexual Assault Response Coordinator is?
+The Victim Advocate?